msupply-foundation/msupply_docs/content/health-supply-hub/purchaser/governance-workflows.md

 ### Getting started with Governance Workflows

 Your organisation will need to have Governance Workflows enabled before you can use them.
-To get started, get in touch with the [mSupply Support Team](mailto:health-supply-hub@msupply.foundation) who will be able to enable them for your organisation, and select which users are to have Governance permissions.
+To get started, get in touch with the [Health Supply Hub Support Team](mailto:health-supply-hub@msupply.foundation) who will be able to enable them for your organisation, and select which users are to have Governance permissions.

 A [Health Supply Hub](https://health-supply-hub.msupply.org) admin user will also be able to select specific users within your organisation to have Governance Workflow permissions.
 There permissions are a higher level than organisation admin.